poshdirtypipeline/poshdirtypipeline.github.io/_posts/2024-02-26-School-Captain-Election-in-Shambles-Again.md

 toc: true
 comments: true
 ---
-Yet again, the elections for our school leaders have been an absolute sheep-show.
+Yet again, the elections for our school leaders have been an absolute clown-show.

 On the 2nd of February (Friday Week 1), an announcement was made on the Senior Campus noticeboard: if you're interested in becoming a School Captain, please fill out the form.
 Having the expression of interest form released on the first week of school is incredibly early, but alright.
 Could be a once off thing.